 "Reading pre-modern literature compels us to enter into conversation with the unfamiliar.
 Through such transtemporal encounters, we find common ground with a past that once seemed strange and, at the same time, locate the unfamiliar within ourselves."

 Alexandra Verini, Assistant Professor of English Ph.D.
 University of California, Los Angeles Medieval and Early Modern literature and visual culture; Women's literature; Gender and Sexuality; Friendship; Religion; Utopia

-"At first glance, performance seems antithetical to literature: it is a nonwritten embodied thing that disappears before it reaches the archive.
+"At first glance, performance seems antithetical to literature: it is a non-written embodied thing that disappears before it reaches the archive.
 But look at it differently: performance extends literature's vast reach to the ways in which individuals and communities appear, disappear, and reappear in the ordinary moments of everyday life.
 By theorizing this ordinary, embodied, and ultimately irreducible aspect of human experience, performance widens the scope of literature and the humanities."

-Vivek Narayan, Assistant Professor of Theatre and Performance Studies Ph.D.
-Stanford University Theatre and Performance Studies; Postcolonial Theory; Dalit Studies; Transnational Solidarities; Care Ethics; Performance-Making "The very act of speaking about something called "law and literature" seems to presuppose that law is a bloodless activity full of technocrats who are only interested in rules and standards.
-In fact, I think that the methods of literary analysis can allow us to see the imagination and intellectual ambition driving the law."
-Sharif Youssef, Assistant Professor in English and Legal Studies Ph.D.
-University of Chicago Long Eighteenth-century; Transatlantic Literature; Empire; Law & Literature; Critical Refugee Studies; Literary Theory
+Vivek Narayan, Assistant Professor of English, Theatre and Performance Studies

+Ph.D.
+Stanford University

+Theatre and Performance Studies; Postcolonial Theory; Dalit Studies; Transnational Solidarities; Care Ethics; Performance-Making

-The Interdisciplinary Major in English and Performing Arts The centrality within the English curriculum of drama (classical and modern, Western and Indian) and theories of performance and performativity (Butler, Austin, Goffman, the Natyashastra) makes the discipline an obvious fit with Performing Arts.
-Attending to the strong curiosity about not just theatre but also the academic study of the historical and practical relations between text and performance, the English and Performing Arts will give students the curricular space in which to incorporate Performing Arts into a major programme, while sacrificing none of the rigour of either discipline.
-5 Performing Arts: 1 Gateway Course: Performing Arts History 16 credits for electives: This may include up to 2 co-curricular courses 2 Interdisciplinary Major Gateways:
+The Interdisciplinary Major in English and Performing Arts

+The centrality within the English curriculum of drama (classical and modern, Western and Indian) and theories of performance and performativity (Butler, Austin, Goffman, the Natyashastra) makes the discipline an obvious fit with Performing Arts.
+The English and Performing Arts major will give students the curricular space in which to incorporate Performing Arts into a major programme, while sacrificing none of the rigour of either discipline.